arturcarvalho/tutorial-1/README.md

 };
 ```

 `id` already exists since we named our route param `{id}`.
-Thanks Hammer!
+Thanks Redwood!
 But how does that `id` end up as the `$id` GraphQL parameter?
-If you've learned anything about Hammer by now, you should know it's going to take care of that for you!
+If you've learned anything about Redwood by now, you should know it's going to take care of that for you!
 By default, any props you give to a cell will automatically be turned into variables and given to the query.
 "Say what!" you're saying.
 It's true!

 I'll prove it!
 Just reload the browser and—uh oh.
 Hmm.
 Okay that's not our fault.
 This little bug is brought to us by the original HTTP spec: everything in the URL is considered a string, but GraphQL wants an integer for the ID.
 So in this case we'll need to convert it before it's turned into a variable for GraphQL.
 Luckily we've got a nice place to do that: as it's passed into the cell: